google/deepvariant/docs/deeptrio-quick-start.md

 that you can use to build your own Docker image.
 You can read the [docker build] documentation on how to build.

-For production use cases on larger datasets, we recommend looking into the [External Solutions] section.

 ## Get Docker image, models, and test data

 ### Get Docker image